vbacollective/riff/docs/ARCHITECTURE.md

 Clearing `MagicCookie` before releasing resources is intentional.
 If a stale timer callback fires during shutdown, it exits before touching partially released state.

+The editor-safe cleanup path follows the same principle: stop/suspend the timer first, clear callback validity, then allow arrays, buffers, or project state to be modified.

 ## Known Architectural Boundaries

 Riff is intentionally ambitious for a pure VBA engine, but it still runs inside Office.
 Important boundaries: